 Following the recent attacks in Brussels, the EU referendum debate on security has intensified.
 Both Leave and Remain claim that they offer greater security for the British people.
 But which side, if any, has the stronger case?

-However, others disagree.
-In an article for Prospect, Former head of MI6 Lord Richard Dearlove has said that were Britain to leave the EU, any costs “would be low” because Britain would retain its current arrangements with the US:
+In an article for Prospect Magazine, Lord Richard Dearlove, has argued, contre Sir Bernard, that the security costs to Britain leaving the EU “would be low” because Britain would retain its current arrangements with the US:

 “Brexit would bring two potentially important security gains: the ability to dump the European Convention on Human Rights… and, more importantly, greater control over immigration from the European Union.”

 Remain campaigners might argue that close cooperation with European intelligence trumps these security gains.
 However, Britons presumably would not have to choose between the two.
 European intelligence services have an interest in continuing to work with British intelligence regardless whatever happens.
 As Sir Richard explains:

 “Britain is Europe’s leader in intelligence and security matters and gives much more than it gets in return.
 It is difficult to imagine any of the other EU members ending the relationships they already enjoy with the UK.
 Furthermore, counter-terrorist and counter-espionage liaison between democratic allies is driven as much by moral considerations as by political ones.
 If a security source in Germany learns that a terrorist attack is being planned in London, the Bundesamt für Verfassungsschutz, Germany’s domestic intelligence service, is certainly not going to withhold the intelligence from MI5 simply because the UK is not an EU member.”

 If Sir Richard is correct then a British exit from the EU would benefit British security.
 It would involve “important” security gains at little cost.